krakenjs/swaggerize-routes/README.md

 ### Handlers File

-Each provided javascript file should follow the format of:
+Each provided javascript file should export an object containing functions with HTTP verbs as keys.

+Example:

 ```javascript
 module.exports = {